Computing Majors at Purdue

 Studying computing at Purdue can lead to a wide variety of careers.
 Start exploring your options here, and contact any of the programs listed to find out more.

-The School of Electrical and Computer Engineering offers an ABET-accredited bachelor's degree program in computer engineering, where students learn both the theoretical principles and practical techniques of how to design and build hardware and software systems.
+The School of Electrical and Computer Engineering offers a bachelor's degree program in computer engineering where students learn both the theoretical principles and practical techniques of how to design and build hardware and software systems.
 Computer engineering careers span the design and implementation of the hardware and software in embedded systems, mobile devices, desktops and servers as well as with companies whose products are not primarily computing products, but use computers and software as components.

 See longer descriptions of Purdue's computing majors and potential career options.